 Listed below are some specifics about the excellent service and engagement of faculty and students in our department.

-Avinash Thombre continued in his second year of the LeadAR program, which is a training program for emerging Arkansas leaders, sponsored by the University of Arkansas Division of Agriculture Cooperative Extension Services.
+Avinash Thombre completed the LeadAR program, which is a training program for emerging Arkansas leaders, sponsored by the University of Arkansas Division of Agriculture Cooperative Extension Services.
 This program has provided opportunities for Dr. Thombre to network and learn about economic and social issues facing communities in the state of Arkansas, in order to be able to address critical problems in these communities.

 Every year, the faculty conducts trainings, workshops, presentations, or consulting in a wide variety of organizational contexts.
 Here is a sampling of their participation this past year.